Webyx-Co/coding-conventions/README.md

 - **Collection name:** Snake case and plural
 - **Fields:** Snake case

-> If you want to change the default plural name displayed at the left menu, you can go into api\yourType\models\yourType.settings.json and add a "displayName" key with the desired name into the info object.
+> If you want to change the default plural name displayed at the left menu, you can go into api\yourType\models\yourType.settings.json located inside your Strapi project and add a "displayName" key with the desired name into the info object.

 ### Components